 Maximize Your Auto Insurance Savings

-Your insurance premium may be calculated using the amount of mileage your car is driven in a year.
+Your insurance premium may be calculated1, among several things, using the amount of mileage your car is driven in a year.
 The distance of your commute to work is a factor because the probability of an accident goes up the more you’re behind the wheel.
 But with many people working from home or not able to work because of their industry status, fewer people are driving and there is less insurance risk.
 Contact your insurance agent and see what your policy company is doing about premiums and how you can get the best rates for your situation.

 Bust Out the Old Pots and Pans

-The cost of eating out can easily exceed the cost groceries, especially if you shop frugally.
+The cost of eating out can easily exceed the cost of groceries,2 especially if you shop frugally.
 You can stretch your dollar even more if you cook bigger budget-friendly meals and freeze the portions to reheat as needed.
 As with all life skills, practice makes perfect, so why not hone those tasty meal making skills while saving some money?
 Plus, it’s a good opportunity to get some quality time in with family and friends.

 Some More Ways to Save